This is how obesity can increase your diabetes risk

 As we mentioned above, physical activity and eating a balanced diet can help with all areas of your health but particularly when dealing with pre-diabetes and type 2 diabetes.
 Having said that, due to genetic influences, diet and exercise aren't often enough to move the needle and in this case, medication can help with health-related weight loss.

-Juniper's Weight Reset Program combines clinically-proven medication (which regulates digestion and reduces your appetite) with health tracking and one-on-one health checks with one of Juniper's doctors to help you make positive changes to your life so you can keep off the excess weight long-term and positively impact your type 2 diabetes.
+Juniper's Weight Reset Program combines clinically-proven medication (which regulates digestion, reduces your appetite and lowers your set point) with health tracking and one-on-one health checks with one of Juniper's doctors to help you make positive changes to your life so you can keep off the excess weight long-term and positively impact your type 2 diabetes.

 Juniper’s group of endocrinologists, dietitians and medical doctors are there to support you throughout your entire weight loss journey.
 You don't have to do it alone.